SarthakMakhija/1brc/README.md

 ### Changes

 1. 08ec5886e9a632fbc22dab0c32808fe2de05e618: Changed the map value to be a pointer to StationTemperatureStatistics to save the cost of Put operation.
-2. 1277b5b155bd1d1e7b68dd5fea599718e8c349cb: Custom Split of bytes (line is treated as bytes), but this commit has byte slice to string conversion.
+2. 1277b5b155bd1d1e7b68dd5fea599718e8c349cb: Added custom Split of bytes (line is treated as bytes), but this commit has byte slice to string conversion.
-3. 41d903a0959e2151d015a09d1c850e195175d272: Adds a zero copy byte slice to string + does a slice copy in SplitIntoStationNameAndTemperature.
+3. 41d903a0959e2151d015a09d1c850e195175d272: Added a zero copy byte slice to string + does a slice copy in SplitIntoStationNameAndTemperature.

 ```shell
 time ./main -f ../fixture/1M_weather_stations.csv